ben-spiller/FlashTeacher/README.md

 * Includes a score to show performance compared to last time, and a motivational graph showing increase of knowledge over time (factoring in both how well you know the questions and how big the question corpus is).
 * Supports right-left-languages and any UTF-8/international character.
 * Has a plugin API allowing for non-textual questions, for example where the question is presented as an audio sequence or a picture.
-* Include a simple editor for adding new items to a question list.
+* Includes a simple editor for adding new items to a question list.
 However note that a simple XML file format is used with the intention that the question files are easy to create and edit.
 * Uses Java 8.
 Includes an executable launcher for Windows.
+* Includes a plugin for ear training using solfege (so/re/me) names, with hand signs, and the ability to play a "do" drone note.

+NB: if you're interested in this program you should also take a look at https://apps.ankiweb.net/ which is a more established and fully-featured open source flash cards program (which I discovered several years after creating this), and which uses a more scientific approach to question selection based on the Ebbinghaus forgetting curve.
+However at the time of writing (without significant work on plugin development)
+FlashTeacher is better if you want an out-of-the-box approach to solfege, and I think the graphical tracking of progress with time is another nice feature of FlashTeacher.

 # Getting started
 You need a Java(R) Runtime Environment installed on your machine (recommended Java 8) to run this application.
 On Windows, just run FlashTeacher.exe.
 On other operating run `java -jar flashteacher.jar`.